matteo1222/portf-coding-challenge/README.md

 ## Task

 Use the PunkApi (https://punkapi.com/documentation/v2) to fetch all of the beers that they have in their API (~324 at time of writing).
-Then, using Nivo (https://nivo.rocks/) plot, using a bar graph, the number of beers first brewed for each month.
+Then, using Nivo (https://nivo.rocks/) plot, using a bar graph, the sum of beers first brewed for each month.

 Finally, create a filter that allows the user to filter the bar graph by date, and by the beer percentage (ABV).